CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/decommission.md

 ## netq decommission

-Decommissions a switch or host currently running NetQ Agent.
+Decommissions a switch or host *currently* running the NetQ Agent.
 This removes information about the switch or host from the NetQ database.
 Before decommissioning a switch, you should stop and disable the NetQ Agent.

 You might need to decommission a switch when you:

 <!-- vale off -->
-- Change the hostname of the switch or host being monitored
+- Change the hostname of the switch or host
-- Move the switch or host being monitored from one data center to another
+- Move the switch or host from one data center to another
-- RMA the switch or host being monitored
+- Return the switch or host
 <!-- vale on -->

 ### Syntax